 I thought it might be appropriate if I ended this post with several SEO Podcasts.

-I’ve been a guest on many podcasts, and have been involved in a couple over the past few years.
+I’ve been a guest on many podcasts and have been involved in a couple of past few years.
 I’ve also been listening to some, with some frequency, and have been listening to more, both about SEO and other topics as well.
-I decided to list some of the ones that I have either been a guest on or have listened to a few times.
-They are in no particular order
+So I decided to list some of the ones that I have either been a guest on or have listened to a few times.
+They are in no particular order.

-Hosted by Dan Shure.
-Dan interviews different guests every week about different aspects of SEO and Digital Marketing.
-I’ve been on a couple of podcasts with Dan and enjoyed answering questions that he has asked, and have listened to him interview others on the show as well.
+Hosted by Dan Shure, Dan interviews different guests every week about SEO and Digital Marketing aspects.
+I’ve been on a couple of podcasts with Dan and enjoyed answering questions that he has asked, and I have listened to him interview others on the show as well.
 There are some great takeaways in some of the interviews that I have listened to learn from.